hpi-swa-teaching/PhidgetLab/Installation Sar File/ReadMe Installation.txt

 Installation:

-To install the Phidget project in Etoys 5 drag the Phidget-EToys.sar file into your Etoys5 and click install SAR.
+To install the Phidget project in Etoys5 drag the Phidget-EToys.sar file into your Etoys5 and click install SAR.

 Compatibility: